 ARGGGHHH!!
 THEY ALL LOOK GOOD!
-HOW DO I choose a therapist THO?
+HOW DO I choose WHAT TO DO, THO?
 THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 I would like to say that 'word of mouth' can be a